munificent/craftinginterpreters/book/functions.md

 `inner()`, it creates a new environment for the body of `inner`.
 The parent of that environment is the global environment.

-**todo illustrate**

-The environment chain skips past the environment where `a` is defined, so the `print a;` is going to fail.
-Users expect this code to work -- the lexical scope surrounding the function declaration *should* be available from inside the function body.
+The environment chain skips past the environment where `a` is defined, so `print a;` will fail.
+Users expect this code to work -- the lexical scope surrounding the function declaration should be available from inside the function body.

-In fact, this means the function may need to hang onto that environment even after execution of the block where the scope is defined has finished executing.
-Here's a classic example:
+In fact, that scope should be available even after we've exited the block that defines it.
+Witness this classic example:

 ```lox
 fun makeCounter() {